 Hope you enjoyed this photo tribute to Country Bear Christmas!
 I think it truly is a great show that gives the greatly under-appreciated Country Bear Jamboree a nice bump for the holidays, and I’d love to see it return to Walt Disney World.
 Sadly, I don’t ever see that happening, but you never know.

 If you have any facts, info, or anecdotes about Country Bear Christmas to share, I’d love to hear them.
 Despite this showing lasting into the 2000s, it seems that not a whole lot is known about beyond superficial stuff, and urban legends about why it ended.

 Did you ever see Country Bear Christmas in Walt Disney World or Disneyland?
 Does it still playing in Tokyo Disneyland make you want to take a Christmas trip there?
-Any other thoughts about the Country Bears?
-Hearing from you is half the fun, so please share your thoughts in the comments!
+Do you agree or disagree with our thoughts on Jingle Bell Jamboree?
+Other thoughts about the Country Bears?
+Any questions we can help you answer?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!